-The analysis shows that there are many steep slopes within the management plan area that may influence and impact on the water quality of the water system.
-This is especially the case when you look at the steep sided valley through which the River Lugg SSSI flows; with Shobdon and Mere Hill to the South and Sned Wood to the North.
+that may influence and impact on the water quality of the water system.
+This is especially the case when you look at the steep sided valley through which the River watercourses through:

 Possible effects of any work on water quality where sedimentation maybe an issue further down stream has been taken into account during the coupe design. - This is especially the case for the banks of Mere Hill and Sned Wood that are adjacent to the River Lugg SSSI.